-Below are six online resources that will help you, your kids, or your students interact with and learn more about the Mississippi River and our local watershed.
+We’ve compiled some online resources that will help you, your kids, or your students interact with and learn more about water, the Mississippi River and our local watershed.

 MWMO Story Map and ‘Path to the River’ Tool